 Lahaina Town – Not even counting the beaches, Lahaina is the most visited spot in Maui.
 This is the only town in Maui with an extenuating menu for nightlife activity and where one can find all the action.
 Lahaina is nestled between the calm waters of the Auau Channel facing the island of Lanai and the verdant peaks and valleys of the West Maui Mountain Ranger.

-Haleakala National Park – has more endangered species than any other park in the NPS, even including species that are listed as endangered by the U.S. Fish and Wildlife Service but not native to the park.
+Haleakala National Park – has more endangered species than any other park in the NPS, even including species that the U.S. Fish and Wildlife Service listed as endangered but not native to the park.

 Isolation of the Hawaiian Islands from any mainland resulted in unique evolution here.

-Road to Hana – A Slice of Maui Heaven, Hana rests at the end of the 50-mile Hana Highway (360) tat features 600 hairpin turns and 54 one-lane bridges.
+Road to Hana – A Slice of Maui Heaven, Hana rests at the end of the 50-mile Hana Highway (360) that features 600 hairpin turns and 54 one-lane bridges.